What is Phonological Awareness?

-For more information about these units, check out our recent article, What is Phonological Awareness?
+For a deeper dive into phonological awareness concepts, check out our guide: What is Phonological Awareness?

-Sound blending: blending two or more sounds together, temporarily separated by a few seconds (e.g., “c - a - t --- what animal is that?”)
+• Sound blending: Blending two or more sounds, temporarily separated by a few seconds (e.g., “c - a - t --- what animal is that?”)

 As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.

 *Also commonly included is consistency (we incorporate this!).
-Aka: does the individual have to meet a specific criterion more than once?
+Aka does the individual have to meet a specific criterion more than once?
 A common example of this may include across 3 consecutive sessions.
 This is usually something understood by the therapy organization/service provider and is sometimes/sometimes not included in the written goal itself.
-Including consistency statements ensure that the skill has been generalized and provides more reliable data that the skill has been properly mastered.
+This is to ensure that the skill has been generalized and provides more reliable data that the skill has been properly mastered.

 What the client is actually going to DO and the specific skill they will be working towards.

-Example: will identify each syllable within multi-syllabic words
+Example: will identify each syllable within a multi-syllabic word

 The specific setting and/or context your client will work on this skill.